simondoesstuff/lazy_buff_pantry/README.md

 the device is turned on after that time.

 2. Load the `.plist` file with `launchctl load ~/Library/LaunchAgents/org.author.buff_pantry.plist`
--- with the appropriate name/path to the `.plist` file on your machine.
+-- or the appropriate name/path to the `.plist` file on your machine.